Burhan7777/Scribble/Features.md

 27) Update app option: DELAYED
 28) Firebase fix dialog boxes like in Instabuddy :( :
 29) Don't forget to save password of locked notes on the cloud: DONE
-30) Save note on back button also auto-save function(Main):
+30) Save note on back button also auto-save function(Main): DONE (FINALLY AFTER 3 FREAKING DAYS PHEW!!!)
 31) Text formatting features(Main): DONE
 32) Buy App Bar should not be visible to users who bought app: CANCELLED
 33) Export to PDF and other documents: DELAYED